-Residents who live in the immediate vicinity of the main campus are also invited to "Opt-In" to BroncoAlert, regardless of if they are affiliated with Boise State, so they can also receive information about crimes and other emergencies requiring an alert.
-If you have questions, please contact Rob Littrell in Emergency Management by phone at (208) 426-3638 or by email at roblittrell@boisestate.edu.
+Residents who live in the immediate vicinity of the main campus, parents, camp employees, volunteers, and community partners are also invited to register for BroncoAlert here https://getrave.com/login/boisestate, regardless of if they are affiliated with Boise State, so they can also receive information about crimes and other emergencies requiring an alert.
+If you have questions, please contact Rob Littrell in Emergency Management by phone at (208) 426-3638 or by email at eoc@boisestate.edu.